What Is Divorce Counseling? Can A Divorce Therapist Help My Mental Health?

 - The chance to better understand what went wrong in the relationship and how to learn from it to make future relationships more successful.

-- Help with understanding that life goes on post-divorce alongside tips for transitioning into your new life.
+- Help with understanding that life goes on post-divorce, alongside tips for transitioning into your new life.

 - Suggestions for improving self-care for the individuals involved.

-Handle your emotions after a divorce
+A divorce therapist can help you handle your emotions after a divorce

 Deal with everyday living after a divorce

 If you moved to an entirely new town, then you may be facing new school environments for your children and a new job or community for yourself.
 If you are co-parenting, it could mean learning how to fill in the time you now have to yourself while your children spend time with your ex-spouse.
-Counseling after a divorce can offer advice on how to handle these new situations and any anxious feelings that accompany them.
+Counseling after a divorce may offer advice on how to handle these new situations and any anxious feelings that accompany them.
 Families may also seek help with navigating the emotional components of what to expect during this time.

 Move on as an individual after a divorce

 No matter how long your marriage lasted, it was a time in your life when you were part of a team, and likely made a life plan together.
 Someone else's opinion and input mattered when it came to your decision-making.
 Now, you may find yourself transitioning to making choices, both big and small, solely on your own.
-Post-divorce counseling can help you start to shape your new life after marriage.
+Post-divorce counseling may help you start to shape your new life and a better future after marriage, including the challenges that you may encounter when entering new relationships.
+Divorce counseling may also be a source of emotional support throughout the divorce process.

 The idea of going out on your own can be somewhat scary.
-Things like dining alone, seeing a movie by yourself, or even going out with your single friends can cause some apprehension.
+Things like dining alone, seeing a movie by yourself, or even going out with your single friends may cause some apprehension.
 It can also feel challenging to approach dating and intimacy again after a divorce.

 That anxiety may feel strong enough at times that it causes you to avoid situations.
-Post-divorce counseling can provide the encouragement you need to start putting your life back on track in a healthy way.
+Post-divorce counseling may provide the encouragement you need to start putting your life back on track in a healthy way.

-Trying to cope with serious marital problems or the effects of divorce on your own can be exhausting and make an already difficult situation even harder to handle.
+Trying to cope with serious marital problems or the effects of divorce on your own may be exhausting and make an already difficult situation even harder to handle.
 Participating in divorce counseling is a great way to ease that transition.
-If you want to find a divorce counselor, consider reaching out to a licensed marriage and family therapist or other mental health professional, whether they’re in one on one practice, are part of an organization, or work through an online therapy platform.
+If you want to find a divorce counselor, consider reaching out to a licensed marriage and family therapist or other mental health professional, whether they’re in one-on-one practice, are part of an organization, or work through an online therapy platform.
 While divorce therapy is a relatively new therapy subtype, relationship therapy—such as marriage counseling—has been commonly practiced and scientifically backed as a therapeutic tool.

 A study in 2009 found that couples who underwent relationship therapy felt the positive effects for up to four years after the program.
 These long-term benefits gained by working with a therapist included stronger communication, value alignment, and tools for expressing their emotions.
 It’s likely that similar benefits can be expected for those seeking relationship therapy at the end of their relationship, as well.